omste/helloworld/README.md

 ## CI/CD Pipeline

+*PLEASE NOTE : ALL SECRETS REMOVED FROM THIS PUBLIC REPO, so pushing and forking won't trigger any of the Github Actions*

 GitHub Actions orchestrates the continuous integration and deployment processes:

 - **Build:** Compiles the application and constructs the Docker image.